oracle/node-oracledb/doc/api.md

 [External Authentication](#extauth).

-The Oracle Real-World Performance Group's general recommendation for client connection pools is for the minimum and maximum number of connections to be the same.
+The Oracle Real-World Performance Group's general recommendation for client connection pools is for the pool to have a fixed sized.
+The values of `poolMin` and `poolMax` should be the same, and the [resource manager][101] or user profile [`IDLE_TIME`][100] should not expire idle sessions.
 This avoids connection storms which can decrease throughput.
 They also recommend sizing connection pools so that the sum of all connections from all applications accessing a database gives 1-10 connections per database server CPU core.
 See